By Debbie Dale – Originally Published – DEL Condominium Life – Summer Issue, 2008

 While racing along the fast track to ‘happiness, fulfillment and success,’ do we cruise past fast track paths?
 I mean, really, what’s it all about??
 OK, please, someone, anyone, define happiness, fulfillment and success.
 The mere concept seems to be evaporating from the horizon as we scurry to and fro.

 As an optimist, I am most comfortable envisioning positive, life-enhancing ‘condominium community pods.’
-I consciously decline the realization that we live in stacked and packed, concrete and steel, towers without opportunity to better ourselves and the world around us due to our modern living environments.
+I consciously decline the realization that we live in stacked and packed, concrete and steel, towers without the opportunity to better ourselves and the world around us due to our modern living environments.
 I am the benefactor of many years of condominium world employment.
 I have been privileged in many ways.
-How many of us can say, at the end of every work day, that we have made a difference in someone’s life?
+How many of us can say, at the end of every workday, that we have made a difference in someone’s life?

 I carefully gather and have gathered, tales shared by many residents, trades, co-workers and others.